MD-CWI/afivo-streamer/afivo/documentation/manual.md

 they do reduce the residual \f$r = \rho - \nabla^2 u\f$.
 The maximum value of \f$|r|\f$ is shown versus iteration number in
 <a href="#fig_mg-ex1">Figure 9b</a>.
-The convergence behaviour is similar for both cases, with each iteration reducing the residual by a factor of about \f$0.056\f$.
+The convergence behavior is similar for both cases, with each iteration reducing the residual by a factor of about \f$0.056\f$.
 The offset between the lines is caused by the \f$\varepsilon = 100\f$ region, which locally amplifies the source term by a factor of 100.